 Respondents were targeted to match the population along five dimensions (gender, age, education, employment status, and region of residence).
-In Panel A of Table 2, we compare our sample to the American Community Survey (ACS) in terms of the targeted characteristics.
+In Panel A of Table 2, we compare our sample to the American Community Survey (ACS) regarding the targeted characteristics.
 In general, we match the data well.
 Our sample has a slight underrepresentation of people with low education.
 In addition, we received over-proportional (under-proportional) responses from mid-western states (southern states).
-Panel B of Table 2 further shows that our sample is also broadly representative in terms of other observable characteristics like ethnicity and income.
+Panel B of Table 2 further shows that our sample is also broadly representative regarding other observable characteristics like ethnicity and income.